 Avoid drive-by tourism.
 Checking off the Top 10 list may provide good photos for social media, but think about the empty feeling you are left with because you did not make a real connection to the places and people you visited. and to the delightful similarities and mysterious differences between us all.
 Reconsider pulling back on speed and superficiality, and you’ll reduce the threat of exhausting yourself and the physical and emotional resilience of the destination and the people in it.

 Seek more to engage than to escape.
 We often look at travel as a getaway from the stresses, challenges, and constraints of our daily lives.
 Instead of this singular mindset to escape, also consider travel as a way to engage with something or someone in a new and different way.
-Take your out-of-comfort-zone-discoveries and see them as a new manner of escape.
-This approach can help build confidence and worldliness, enabling you to return to your everyday “normal” life with fresh perspective.
+Take your out-of-your comfort zone discoveries and see them as a new manner of escape.
+This approach can help build confidence and worldliness, enabling you to return to your everyday “normal” life with a fresh perspective.

 Consider every travel experience as a context for education and learning.
 If we look at travel the right way, every venture into our world underscores that travel is the classroom.
 However, as we seek more from our travel experiences, we can also see each hiatus as a potential context for active education and continual learning; be it a language lesson, cooking class, or exploration of one’s artistic skills.